Guided meditation is an excellent way for beginners to experience a meditation practice.

 - How Can Women Over 50 Benefit from Using Crystals for Meditation?

-Final Thoughts on Guided Meditations for Beginners
+Final Thoughts on 6 Short & Easy Guided Meditations Perfect for Beginners

 There are so many guided meditations available on Youtube, that it’s a snap to get started in a practice.
 However, it is good for beginners to have a practice that is focused on their needs as they learn about the nature of meditation and how they respond in their own bodies and minds.